-There is a wide range of attractions and places to visit on our doorstep in South Gloucestershire, including pretty market towns, historic buildings and Slimbridge Wildfowl Centre, and we are in easy reach of the bright lights of Bristol and Gloucester which are well worth a visit.
+There is a wide range of attractions and places to visit on our doorstep in South Gloucestershire, including pretty market towns, historic buildings and Slimbridge Wildfowl Centre.
+We are in easy reach of the bright lights of Bristol and Gloucester, which are well worth a visit.

-Don’t forget, if you’re planning to be out for the whole day, we will be happy to arrange a packed lunch for you, just ask at reception.
+Don’t forget, if you’re planning to be out for the whole day visiting attractions, we will be happy to arrange a packed lunch for you, just ask at reception.

 There are many beautiful walks available around the hotel, more details of two of our favourites are shown below.